 I still think of our day trip to Cholula and Puebla as something out of a Woody Allen movie where you arrive in a delightful, perfectly set up town, and your story begins.
-There might even be an impromptu dance involved, a sudden spotlight where it is just you and the horizon, a sweet song that might burst from one of the hilly tops at any moment… One way or the other, it was definitely a “meet cute” and we quickly fell in love with the bright colors of the two towns, marketplaces, beautiful churches, and smiling locals.
+Saturated colors all around, a sense of wonder in the air, rays of the Sun on you.
+A day full of possibilities.
+There might even be an impromptu dance involved, and a sweet song playing… One way or the other, it was definitely a “meet cute” and we quickly fell in love with the vivaciousness of the two towns, marketplaces, beautiful churches, and smiling locals.

 Our day was off to a regular, very early start, as well as the bizarre disappearance of our tour agency that had totally forgotten about us, along with a hilarious and adorable Columbian family with whom we exchanged more than a few confused glances and broken Spanish/English sentences.
 “Crazy” or “loco” seemed to be the dominant word of the morning, when we finally (miraculously) stumbled upon our tour operator, and got on the mini van.
 Whether we were going to Puebla or not, that was no longer important.
 It was Christmas day, and we had to make it.
 So off we went!